 As a general rule, you should plan to clean your HVAC drain line at least twice a year.
 This simple habit helps prevent the slow buildup of algae, mold, and other gunk that can lead to a frustrating clog.
 However, if your home is particularly humid, you have furry family members shedding pet dander, or you run your AC nearly year-round, you’ll want to be more proactive.
 In these cases, it’s a smart idea to clean the line every 30 to 60 days, especially during the peak summer months.
 This extra attention can improve your indoor air quality and keep your system running smoothly when you need it most.

-The Best Time of Year for Maintenance
+The Ideal Time of Year for a Clean-Out

 Timing is everything, and that holds true for HVAC maintenance.
 The best times to clean your drain line are at the beginning and end of our long cooling season here in Texas.
 A cleaning in the spring, just before the summer heat really kicks in, ensures your system is ready for the heavy workload ahead.
 It clears out any dust or debris that settled during the milder months.
 Then, another cleaning in the fall, after your AC has worked hard all summer, removes any buildup that occurred.
 This prevents clogs from forming and causing problems during the off-season.
 Scheduling regular air conditioning services can help you stay on top of this important task.